MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/authentication-api.md

 The Authentication API enables visuals to obtain Microsoft Entra ID (formally known as Azure AD) access tokens for signed-in users, facilitating single sign-on authentication.

 Power BI admins can enable or disable the API through a [global switch](/fabric/admin/organizational-visuals).
-The default setting is Off.
+The default setting blocks (disables) the API.

-The API is applicable only for AppSource visuals, providing enhanced security and control.
+The API is applicable only for AppSource visuals, and not for private visuals.
 Visuals that are under development can be tested in debug mode before they're published.

 ## Supported environments